wildfly/wildfly-feature-pack-template/README.md

-If you went with the trimmed server in the previous step, and you look at `wildfly/standalone/configuration/standalone.xml`, you should see that both the `template-subsystem` and the `weld` subsystems have been added.
+If you went with the trimmed server in the previous step, and you look at `wildfly/standalone/configuration/standalone.xml`, you should see that both the `template-subsystem` and the `weld` subsystems were added in this second step.
 Weld is our CDI implementation, and as we have seen CDI is a dependency of our layer, so Galleon pulls it in too!